volab/IoT_EPS/_1_userDoc/source/softDev.rst

  time for mode 5 Clone.
 When ON invert ton and toff of the flasher

-Solution2: use color LED with flash capability one time for mode manual to 5 times to mode Clone with a long periode between group of flash 3 seconds for example.
+Solution2: use color LED with flash capability one time for mode manual to 5 times to mode Clone with a long time between group of flash 3 seconds for example.

 Implemented solution : n°1 with the little specialPB pushed in the same time as the plug Push Button